Relative Time in CenQL

 Hosts with services that were last scanned in the past hourhost.services.scan_time > "now-1h"

-Searching forward in time
+Search forward in time

 Not all fields support searching in the future.
 However, some fields, like host.services.software.life_cycle.end_of_life_date or cert.parsed.validity_period.not_after, can have valid dates that are in the future.
+Use + with relative time variables to search for time values in the future.

 Here are some example queries you can run to search the future: